abeijs001/CPSC120-Intro_to_Python/README.md

-# Assignments for ESU CPSC120: Intr to Python Programming
+# CPSC120 : Intr to Python Programming

+This repository contains the programming assignments of the CPSC120 course offered at ESU (Summer 2023).